becdot/setJS/README.md

-###A pattern-matching game based on the card game SET, written in totally vanilla Javascript.
+###A pattern-matching game writen purely in JavaScript, based on the card game SET.

 ####A brief primer on SET:
 - Each card has four attributes: number, colour, shading, and shape.